1960 Valdivia earthquake: Valdivia earthquake

 The Valdivia earthquake occurred at 15:11 UTC-4 on 22 May, and affected all of Chile between Talca and Chiloé Island, more than 400000 km2.
 Coastal villages, such as Toltén, were struck.
 At Corral, the main port of Valdivia, the water level rose 4 m before it began to recede.
 At 16:20 UTC-4, a wave of 8 m struck the Chilean coast, mainly between Concepción and Chiloé.
 Another wave measuring 10 m was reported ten minutes later.

 Hundreds of people were already reported dead by the time the tsunami struck.
-One ship, Canelos, starting at the mouth of the Valdivia River, sank after being moved 1.5 km backward and forward in the river; as of 2005, its mast was still visible from the road to Niebla.
+One ship, Canelo, starting at the mouth of the Valdivia River, sank after being moved 1.5 km backward and forward in the river; as of 2005, its mast was still visible from the road to Niebla.

 Soil subsidence also destroyed buildings, deepened local rivers and created wetlands in such places as the Río Cruces and Chorocomayo, a new aquatic park north of the city.
 Extensive areas of the city were flooded.
-The electricity and water systems of Valdivia were totally destroyed.
+The electricity and water systems of Valdivia were completely destroyed.
 Witnesses reported underground water flowing up through the soil.
 Despite the heavy rains of 21 May, the city was without a water supply.
 The river turned brown with sediment from landslides and was full of floating debris, including entire houses.
 The lack of potable water became a serious problem in one of Chile's rainiest regions.

 The earthquake did not strike all the territory with the same strength; measured with the Mercalli scale, tectonically depressed areas suffered heavier damage.
 The two most affected areas were Valdivia and Puerto Octay, near the northwest corner of Llanquihue Lake.
 Puerto Octay was the center of a north–south elliptical area in the Central Valley, where the intensity was at the highest outside the Valdivia Basin.
 East of Puerto Octay, in a hotel in Todos los Santos Lake, stacked dishes were reported to have remained in place.
-Excepting poor building sites, the zone of Mercalli scales intensities of VII or more all lay west of the Andes in a strip running from Lota (37° S) southwards.
+With the exception of poor building sites, the zone of Mercalli scales intensities of VII or more all lay west of the Andes in a strip running from Lota (37° S) southwards.
 The area of intensities of VII or more did not penetrate into the Central Valley north of Lleulleu Lake (38° S) and south of Castro (42.5° S).
 Two days after the earthquake Cordón Caulle, a volcanic vent close to Puyehue volcano, erupted.
 Other volcanoes may also have erupted, but none were recorded because of the lack of communication in Chile at the time.
 The relatively low death toll in Chile (5,700) is explained in part by the low population density in the region, and by building practices that took into account the area's high geological activity.

+Earthquake lights were reported in Purén.

 Aftershocks

-One of the main aftershocks occurred on 6 June in Aysén Region.
+One of the main aftershocks occurred on 6 June in Aysén Province.
 This magnitude 7.7 earthquake probably occurred along the Liquiñe-Ofqui Fault, meaning that the fault would have moved as a consequence of the 22 May Valdivia earthquake.